sigkillchris/FIVBDrillsApp/README.md

 I have future plans to port it for use in Eclipse.

-This application uses Tomcat 8.5, Java 1.8, Spring 5.0.6, Maven 2.
+This application uses Java 1.8, Spring Boot, Maven 3.

 The stack is as follows:
 HTML, JQuery, CSS; Java 1.8; MySQL 8